idaholab/moose/framework/doc/content/syntax/Executioner/Quadrature/index.md

 over the domain.

 The `Quadrature` order is chosen by default so that the product of the test function and the shape functions is integrated exactly.
-When using Galerkin's method, this means the quadrature would need to integrate exactly polynomials of order twice the order of the variables.
+When using Galerkin's method, this would mean the quadrature needs to integrate exactly polynomials of order twice the order of the variables.
+In order to be able to integrate exactly with a potential third multiplied term in the definition of the residual, we actually use a quadrature of order $2 n + 1$, with n the order of the variables.

 In 1D, the following quadratures are known to integrate exactly:

-- GAUSS (-Legendre), the default rule, of order n integrates exactly 1D polynomials of order up to 2n-1
+- GAUSS (-Legendre), the default rule, with n points integrates exactly 1D polynomials of order up to 2n-1
-- GAUSS_LOBATTO of order n integrates exactly 1D polynomials of order up to 2n-3
+- GAUSS_LOBATTO with n points integrates exactly 1D polynomials of order up to 2n-3
 - SIMPSON's rule is known to integrate exactly 1D polynomials of order up to 3

 In higher dimensions, the quadratures are defined differently based on the element types.